| Forget Rate Parity and Rate Integrity, let’s go to War! |

 Just about every industry expert and professional has been preaching for the last 6 months that dumping rates is not the solution to offset low demand during these challenging economic times.
 But to unload distressed inventory even Starwood Hotels & Resorts is cutting its prices up to 50% at approximately 600 properties worldwide.

-We have been always in favor of a more long term coherent strategy and have always encouraged our clients to do the same thing.
+We have been always in favour of a more long term and coherent revenue management strategy and have always encouraged our clients to do the same thing.
 And when on the brink of giving up, we always send them the classic song, ‘Hold the Line’, by Toto to motivate them.

 But does this still hold up, if a strong worldwide brand like Starwood is stepping away from what many of us have seemed to agree of being the best long term strategy.
 What if the large chains all start slashing their rates?
 What if 5 star hotels price themselves at a level where they compete with 3 and 4 star hotels?
 Can we throw Rate Integrity out of the window?